My mom used to make these fruit shortcake biscuits when I was a child and I loved them then as much then as I do now!

 Cut in the cold butter to dry ingredients

-I normally just keep mine in the fridge and then cut it into tablespoons and throw it in the flour that way.
+I normally just keep my butter the fridge and then cut it into tablespoons and throw it in the flour that way.
 Some people go super hard core and put it in the freezer and then grate it in.

 When you use a pastry blender, don’t use the kind that has wire blades.
 The cold butter bends the blades.
 Instead, use a pastry blender like this one.
 The sides are really strong metal and the bottom is just that metal cut and turned sideways.
 It stays REALLY stable and strong.